alexander784/JavaScript-Counter/README.md

 ## License

-This project is licensed inder MIT License.
+This project is licensed under MIT License.